 At first she was confused and lifted up her own tunic, exposing her thick red pubic muff, before the bizarre remark registered and she responded with a smirk, “Nei tung jicin jatjoeng gam so.”

-“Her face has turned into a lemur’s.
-You two really don’t want to inhale this drug,” said Malmquist.
+“She has the face of a lemur.
+You two really don’t want to try this drug,” said Malmquist.
 “But if I could see that gorgeous policewoman again I’d happily teach her how to squirt.
 On the other hand, it would be the end of me if she were to ingest this drug.
 What’s her name, again?
 Ingmon?
 No, Ray told me another name.”

 “Just as I was trying to explain.
 Let’s go to her place now.”

 “Yeah, I’d like to see it.
-I want to know what such a strange person’s home looks like.”
+I want to know what such a strange person’s habitat looks like.”

 “But you’ve been there before.”